NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 This sample shows how to deploy NetApp Harvest on an EKS cluster to monitor an Amazon FSx for NetApp ONTAP file system.
 Harvest is a data collector that collects metrics from a NetApp ONTAP storage system and provides a REST API for accessing the collected data.
-Harvest can be used to monitor the performance of your FSx for ONTAP file system and visualize the metrics on Grafana.
-You can read more about Harvest [here](https://netapp.github.io/harvest/).
+Harvest can be used to monitor the performance of your FSx for ONTAP file system and visualize the metrics with Grafana.
+You can read more about NetApp Harvest [here](https://netapp.github.io/harvest/).

 ## What to expect

-Harvest Helm chart installation will result the following:
+The Harvest Helm chart installation will result the following:
 * Installing the latest version of NetApp Harvest into your EKS cluster.
+And  Prometheus and Grafana if needed.
 * Collecting metrics about your FSx for ONTAP.
-* Add Grafana dashboards for visualization.
+* Being able to use Grafana dashboards for visualization.

 ## Prerequisites
 * `helm` - for resources installation.
-* `kubectl` - for cluster interaction.
+* `kubectl` - to get status and configure your EKS (Kubernetes) cluster.
 * An EKS cluster.
 If you don't have one, you can use the instructions from another one of our samples [FSxN-as-PVC-for-EKS](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/main/EKS/FSxN-as-PVC-for-EKS).
 Follow the instructions up to the point where it suggests you create a "stateful application."
-* A NetApp FSx for ONTAP accessible from the same VPC as your EKS cluster.
+* An AWS FSx for NetApp ONTAP accessible from the same VPC as your EKS cluster.
 If you don't already have one the sample above will create one for you.
 * If you want Prometheus to have persistent storage, you will need a storage class defined.
 The sample mentioned above will set one up for you.
 It leverages NetApp's Astra Trident to offer up storage from your FSx for ONTAP file system to a Kubernetes cluster.
 You can install Trident from the AWS Marketplace into your EKS cluster.
 For additional information on how to use Trident, please refer to the